SamTheDataGuy/Final-Project-SQL/README.md

 - Values are in the correct units

 Analysis
-- Gain meaningful insights into the data
+- Gain meaningful business insights from the data

 ## Process
 - Inspected each table and calculated min, max, avg, count unique, and count null for each column in order to determine what cleaning would need to be done